anna099/hegel/observing-reason/1-observing.md

 organism in the way it uses its internal capacities to (try to) maintain itself.

-In the first moments of the observer's discovery of organic nature, the instinct of reason leads it toward the observation of *'aspects of law'* that govern the relation of organic nature to inorganic nature.
+In the first moments of the observer's discovery of organic nature, the instinct of reason leads it towards the observation of *'aspects of law'* that govern the relation of organic nature to inorganic nature.
 The inorganic nature that the observer is focused on here is the **environment** that organisms live in: the 'air, water, earth, zones, and climate' are Hegel's 'elemental' examples.[^43]